Wi-Fi-Labs/Labs-Guides/GEN 3/Emulator/Gen3TIDSIDRNG.md

 ### Troubleshooting

 If your obtained TID & SID combo doesn't match what is expected, it is advised to make a few practice runs at the final screen, restoring to your previous save state, to properly calibrate your delay for this situation, as it may differ slightly from `-75`.<br>
-Alternatively you can also use the IDs' window RS tab in [PokéFinder](https://github.com/Admiral-Fish/PokeFinder), as per the example below, to check which frame you are actually hitting and from there re-calculate your actual delay.<br>
+Alternatively you can also use the IDs' window RS tab in [PokéFinder](https://github.com/Admiral-Fish/PokeFinder), as per the example below, to check which advance you are actually hitting and from there re-calculate your actual delay.<br>

 <p align="center"><img src="https://raw.githubusercontent.com/Wi-Fi-Labs/Labs-Guides/main/GEN%203/Emulator/Images/G3TIDSIDRS7.png"/></p>